Are You Ready?

 - Know the correct date and times for your test.
 You can find out when your test will be administered by your instructor or course syllabus.

 - Plan plenty of time to take your test.
 Be aware of the Testing Center/Proctor hours.
-You will not be allowed to stay and finish your test after closing.
+You may not be allowed to stay and finish your test after closing.

 - Bring you Student ID with you.
 The staff will ask to see your ID to verify who you are before the exam is given.